deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 The driver shook his hand.
 "Master Sergeant Tony Wood, USAF special forces recruiter." he said, producing a card to verify his identity.

 "Oh!
-I, uh…thought I'd be meeting you at the MEPS, Master Sergeant."
+I, uh...thought I'd be meeting you at the MEPS, Master Sergeant."

 "You can just call me Sergeant, son.
 I figured I'd get a look at you in motion, you up to go for a jog?"